2005 Northern Territory general election: Overall result

 The Labor Party won 52.5% of the primary vote, which was an increase of 11.9% over the 2001 election.
 The opposition Country Liberal Party polled 35.3%, a drop of 10.1% from 2001.
 The two party preferred result was Labor on 59.1% to the CLP on 40.9%, a swing to Labor of 11.1% from the previous election.
 It was the first time that Labor had won a majority of the two-party vote at a Territory election; the CLP had won a narrow majority of the two-party vote four years earlier.
 The Northern Territory Greens ran an increased number of candidates, and managed to increase their vote through much of Darwin, but had very little effect on the outcome of the election.

 Labor won 19 seats against the CLP's four seats.
 Two independent members, Loraine Braham and Gerry Wood, were also re-elected.
 While Labor had been favoured to win a second term, most commentators had predicted a gain of one or two seats at best.
 The size of the Labor landslide took even the most optimistic Labor observers by surprise.
 Labor took six seats off the CLP.
 Five of them – Brennan, Daly, Drysdale, Goyder and Port Darwin – were formerly safely conservative seats that Labor had never won before in the history of the Assembly.
 The ALP also retrieved the seat of MacDonnell, which had been a comfortably safe Labor seat until its shock fall to the CLP in 1997.
 The CLP also very narrowly failed to win back the formerly safe seat of Braitling from independent Loraine Braham, despite a strong challenge from CLP candidate Michael Jones.

-Amidst what was their worst ever result, the CLP did have some good news in two seats which the ALP had been openly hoping to win.
-The ALP had run Fran Kilgariff, the very high-profile Mayor of Alice Springs and daughter of CLP founder Bernie Kilgariff as their candidate in Greatorex, against CLP Deputy Leader Dr Richard Lim.
-Despite Kilgariff's profile and the massive swing against the CLP elsewhere in the Territory, Lim managed to very narrowly retain his seat.
-There was a swing to the CLP in only one seat – Araluen, where leadership aspirant Jodeen Carney comfortably retained what had been the most marginal CLP-held seat.
+Despite recording its worst-ever result, the CLP retained two seats that the ALP had targeted.
+The ALP selected Alice Springs mayor Fran Kilgariff, daughter of CLP founder Bernie Kilgariff, as its candidate in Greatorex, against CLP Deputy Leader Dr Richard Lim.
+Despite the swing against the CLP elsewhere in the Territory, Lim narrowly retained his seat.
+The CLP recorded a swing in only one seat, Araluen, where Jodeen Carney retained what had previously been the party's most marginal seat.